amolabs/docs/protocol.md

 - `"_currency_"` as a JSON object

 ### Draft ID
 A draft ID is a 32-bit unsigned integer.
-It is represented as double-quoted decimal number when used in JSON, e.g. in protocol messages.
+It is represented as a double-quoted decimal number when used in JSON, e.g. in protocol messages.
+However, it is represented as a big-endian integer when it is used to composite another identifier.

 The following types are used in this document.
-- `_draft_id_`
+- `_draft_id_` = alias of `_decimal_number_`
-- `"_draft_id_"`
+- `"_draft_id_"` as a JSON object

 ### Storage ID
-A storage ID is a four-byte binary sequence, and can be interpreted as a 32-bit integer.
+A storage ID is a 32-bit unsigned integer.
+It is represented as a double-quoted decimal number when used in JSON, e.g. in protocol messages.
+However, it is represented as a big-endian integer when it is used to composite another identifier.

 The following types are used in this document.
-- `_storage_id_`
+- `_storage_id_` = alias of `_decimal_number_`
 - `"_storage_id_"` as a JSON object

 ### Parcel ID
 A parcel ID is a concatenation of a storage ID and in-storage ID.
 In-storage ID is a 32-byte(256-bit) binary sequence.
 See [AMO Storage Specification](storage.md) for more detail.
+Be aware that a storage ID itself is a 32-bit unsigned integer.
+But when forming a parcel ID, this storage ID is converted as a four-byte binary sequence (big-endian integer).
+For example, suppose a parcel in a storage with the id of `123456789` has the in-storage id of `12ABEF23...`.
+This parcel has a parcel id `075BCD1512ABEF23...` in a HEX encoding, where `075BCD15` is a HEX encoding of the integer `123456789`.

 The following types are used in this document.
 - `_parcel_id_`